gatewayd-io/docs/getting-started/installation.md

 docker-compose up -d
 ```

 The above commands will download the `docker-compose.yaml` file and the `setup.sh` script from the GitHub repository and start the services.
 The `setup.sh` script will install the cache plugin and update the `gatewayd_plugins.yaml` configuration file.
-The `docker-compose.yaml` file will start the services the following services:
+The `docker-compose.yaml` file will start the services as follows:

 1. A transient service that installs the cache plugin
 2. PostgreSQL database